Koh Tao Things To Do in this Tiny Vibrant Thai Island

 Little did we know how much this tropical island had to offer.
 Naturally, beaches along with diving and snorkeling are the highlights in Koh Tao.
 Other activities such as boat trips and trekking to breathtaking viewpoints can be considered.

-Things To Do in Koh Tao
+Things to do in Koh Tao

 Compared to the size of the island the amount of beaches in Koh Tao is astonishing.
 With so many beaches to choose from, the choice just depends on preferences.
-Here we are listing our top 3 beaches.
+Here are the top 3 best beaches in Koh -Tao.

 Sairee beach